Honey, I shrunk the hypothesis space (through logical preprocessing)

 The recall for \emph{p(-,-)} is 3 because there are only 3 \emph{p/2} facts.
 The recall for \emph{p(+,-)} is 1 because, for any ground first argument, there is at most 1 ground second argument.
 The recall for \emph{q(+,-,-)} is also 1 because, for any first argument, there is at most one pair formed of arguments 2 and 3.
 The recall for \emph{q(-,+,+)} is 2 because for any pair of arguments formed of arguments 2 and 3 there are at most 2 non-ground arguments in position 1.

 Algorithm \ref{alg:recalls} shows our algorithm for finding recall reducible rules.
-The algorithm takes as input BK and returns a set of facts denoting the recall of a relation with respect to a subset of its arguments.
+The algorithm takes as input BK and returns a set of atoms denoting the recall of a relation with respect to a subset of its arguments.
 The algorithm works as follows.
 It loops over every atom in the BK (line 4) and every subset of the arguments of an atom (line 9), which corresponds to all recall combinations.
 For instance, for the atom \emph{succ(A,B)}, using the recall notation, the subsets are \emph{succ(-,-)}, \emph{succ(+,-)}, and \emph{succ(-,+)}.
 We ignore the case when all the arguments are input/ground \emph{(succ(+,+)}) because the recall is one.
 For each subset, we create a key formed of the input/ground arguments and a value formed of the output/non-ground arguments.
-We then add the keys and values to a hashmap that is specific for the predicate and its argument subset.
+We then add the keys and values to a hashmap that is specific for the predicate symbol and its argument subset.
 Finally, for each relation and subset of its arguments, we use this hashmap to calculate the maximum answer substitutions (recall).
+The algorithm returns a set of atoms of the form \emph{recall\_pred\_input\_output\_count}, where \emph{pred} is a predicate symbol, \emph{input} is a sequence of input variables, \emph{output} is a sequence of output variables, and \emph{count} is the corresponding recall value.
+For instance, for \emph{p(+,-)} with recall 1, the atom is \emph{recall\_p\_a\_b\_1}.
+For \emph{p(-,+)} with recall 1, the atom is \emph{recall\_p\_b\_a\_1}.
+For \emph{q(-,+,+)} with recall 2, the atom is \emph{recall\_q\_bc\_a\_2}.